ellisgeek/Scripts_Windows/README.md

-# Powershell
+# Windows Scripts
-A collection of powershell scripts written to ease daily tasks.
+A collection of Powershell and BATCH scripts written to ease daily tasks.